 In not-so-good times (now, for instance), the uphill climb for these same businesses seems, from an outsider’s perspective, insurmountable.

 Fortunately, Utah’s breweries aren’t giving up.
 And the craft beer community is doing its best to support them.

 Thanks to you, whom I’ve met at various beer-related events and local breweries, I’m getting a better sense of what matters to you, the Utah craft beer drinker.

-We received 189 responses — three times as many as in 2019 — and a lot of excellent feedback.
+We received more than 300 responses — a third more than last year and five times as many as in 2019 — and a lot of excellent feedback.
 It’s clear Utah Beer News is hitting the mark in many areas.
 At the same time, I recognize there’s always room for improvement.

 I’d like to share some of the key points from the survey.
 If you missed out, or you’d simply like to share additional comments, please don’t hesitate to let me know.

-- UtahBeerNews.com site visit frequency is evenly split.
-26% visit once a week, 25% visit at least once a month, and 29% visit less than once a month.
+- In terms of UtahBeerNews.com site-visit frequency, about 20% said they visit once a week, while 22% visit at least once a month.
+39% visit the site less than once a month.